 '''

 class A:

 def init(self):

-'''

-'''

 self.id = 'Class A'

 def getId(self):

 return "from A " + self.id

 class B:

 def init(self):

 self.id = 'Class B'

 def getId(self):

+'''

+'''

 return "from B " + self.id

-class C(A, B):

-def init(self):

-A.init(self)

-B. init (self)

-C = C()

-print(c.getId()) # => from A Class B

-\# When class C(B,A) is used,

-\# the output is -> from B Class B

 '''

 Even though both class A and class B carry a component id, the joint child C class has a single instance of id.
-Thus, the assignments executed by A. init (self) and B.init (self) operate on this single instance overwriting each other.
+Thus, the assignments executed by A.init(self) and B. init (self) operate on this single instance overwriting each other.

 The built-in function super() introduces more flexibility.
 In Python, super() also relies on MRO.
-Updating the previous example using super() is shown below and the output is now class A. Reversing the inheritance call to class C(B, A) would predictably result in class B. The MRO for the scenario below is calculated using the mro attribute for class C resulting in (C -> A -> B).
+Updating the previous example using super() is shown below and the output is now class A. Reversing the inheritance call to class C(B, A) would predictably result in class B. The MRO for the scenario below is calculated using the mro attribute for class C resulting in (C \rightarrow A \rightarrow B).
 It is important to make sure that each class calls the init of its superclass so that it is properly initialized.

 '''

 class A:

 def init(self):

 super().init()

 self.id = 'Class A'

 def getId(self):

 return self.id

-class B: '''
+class B:

+def init(self):

+super().init()

+self.id = 'Class B '

+def getId(self):

+return self.id

+class C(A, B):

+def init(self):

+'''

 In general, the MRO lookup sequence for binding names in classes is a mixture of leftmost depth-first and selective breadth-first traversal; the latter ensuring that all search paths back to a given parent node are explored before this parent node is visited.
 As noted earlier, in these cases the MRO is difficult to establish manually.
 Additionally, Python renders certain MRO's illegal which further complicates the understanding of the rules.
-For example, in a class hierarchy described by the MRO for resolving the method name $\texttt{c.meth}\,()$ is the linear sequence
+For example, in a class hierarchy described by the MRO for resolving the method name ${\tt c.meth}$ () is the linear sequence class C(Z, Y, A, B, W), because Z is a superclass of Y and Python throws the TypeError exception.
+Notice that object is always the last class in every MRO chain.

-'''

 C - Y - Z - A - B - P - W - O - object.

-'''